 Whilst technically relatively simple, Business Email Compromise is growing as an issue because it exploits human frailties with the potential for a big return for attackers.
 However, taking the steps outlined above and will make it far harder for this to happen.

 Make a start by downloading the BEC Checklist.
-For more practical, actionable insights and guidance on securing your organisation from threats such as Business Email Compromise, particularly when using Office 365, visit Defence365.
+For more practical, actionable insights and guidance on securing your organisation from threats such as Business Email Compromise, particularly when using Microsoft 365, visit Defence365.